 Altitude sickness considerations aside, the Island Peak climb itself is probably best described as 'physically demanding’.
 In our opinion, you probably wouldn’t want to do it as your first-ever high-altitude trekking experience.
 Not because you wouldn’t be safe – trek safety is our number one consideration – but rather because you might find slightly less technical treks more enjoyable and rewarding while you’re building up experience.
 That said, there are exceptions to every rule and Island Peak could be achieved as a first time trek as long as you’re suitably fit and healthy, have the necessary grit and pluck and can cope with the aforementioned effects of altitude.

 The first part of the trek follows the classic route to the legendary Everest Base Camp (EBC).
-In brief, a relatively straightforward downhill start is followed by a steep climb as you criss-cross a river valley, then continuing drops and ascents over the following days – all the while surrounded by utterly gobsmackingly awesome Himalayan scenery, of course – until you eventually arrive at EBC itself.
+In brief, a relatively straightforward downhill start is followed by a steep climb as you criss-cross a river valley, then continuing with drops and ascents over the following days – all the while surrounded by utterly gobsmackingly awesome Himalayan scenery, of course – until you eventually arrive at EBC itself.
 So far, so Nepalese-high-altitude-trekky.
-It’s tough, make no mistake, but do-able.
+It’s tough, make no mistake, but doable.
 From EBC the trek takes you down the Dudh Kohsi valley to the Sherpa village of Dingboche then heads up the Imja Khola valley towards the very welcome tea house stop of Chukkung and finally to the base camp for the ascent of Island Peak itself.
-With me so far?
-Good, because this is where the mountaineering fun begins.
-If you’re trekking with Kandoo Adventures, this is where we’ll give you the necessary training to enable you to tackle the next bit.
-Well, OK not quite the next bit which is a relatively straightforward trek up to Island Peak’s high camp.

-Things get a little trickier/more fun now (depending on your point of view) as your faced with an increasingly steep ascent, some rock scrambles and a bloomin’ great glacier to negotiate.
-Remember when I was wittering on about crevasses around 900 words ago?
-Here’s where they – and your newly-acquired basic climbing skills – start to come into play.
+Things get a little trickier/more fun now (depending on your point of view) as you're faced with an increasingly steep ascent, some rock scrambles and a bloomin’ great glacier to negotiate.
+Here’s where the crevasses are, they – and your newly-acquired basic climbing skills – start to come into play.
 The ascent of Island Peak gets properly exciting from hereon in.
 You see, there are some pretty impressive crevasses in the glacier you now face, and they can only be crossed by using ladders which serve as bridges.
 Even though you’ll have practiced ladder crossings, and even though you know it’s safe, you’ll still need nerves of steel, a heart of gold and a knob of butter (OK, maybe not the last one) to impel you over these icy fissures.

 Once you’ve surmounted the headwall, feel free to collapse in a relieved heap.
 You’ve conquered a genuine Himalayan peak and will be rewarded not only with a profound sense of personal pride and achievement but also with breath-taking views that not so many other people will ever see.